Same-sex marriage in Montana

-Same-sex marriage in Montana has been recognized since a federal district court ruled the state's ban on same-sex marriage unconstitutional on November 19, 2014.
+Same-sex marriage has been recognized in Montana since a federal district court ruled the state's ban on same-sex marriage unconstitutional on November 19, 2014 in Rolando v.
+Fox.
+The previous month, the plaintiffs had asked the court to declare the ban unconstitutional following the Ninth Circuit Court of Appeals' decisions in Latta v.
+Otter and Sevcik v.
+Sandoval.
+District Court Judge Brian Morris ruled for the plaintiffs on November 19, legalizing same-sex marriage in Montana.
+The state appealed the ruling to the Ninth Circuit, but before that court could hear the case, the U.S. Supreme Court struck down all same-sex marriage bans in the United States in Obergefell v.
+Hodges, mooting any remaining appeals.

 Montana had previously denied marriage rights to same-sex couples by statute since 1997 and in its State Constitution since 2004.
-The state appealed the ruling to the Ninth Circuit Court of Appeals, but before that court could hear the case, the U.S. Supreme Court struck down all same-sex marriage bans in the country in Obergefell v.
-Hodges, mooting any remaining appeals.

-Same-sex marriage

-Statute
+Polling suggests that a majority of Montanans support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 66% of respondents supported same-sex marriage.

+Legal history

+Restrictions

 In 1997, the Montana Legislature passed a ban on same-sex marriage and any "contractual relationship entered into for the purpose of achieving a civil relationship".

-Constitution

-On November 2, 2004, Montana voters approved Initiative 96, a state-initiated constitutional amendment that prohibited the recognition of same-sex marriage, as well as anything "identical or substantially similar to marital status" in the state of Montana.
+On November 2, 2004, Montana voters approved Initiative 96, a state-initiated constitutional amendment that prohibited the recognition of same-sex marriage, as well as anything "identical or substantially similar to marital status", such as civil unions or domestic partnerships, in the state of Montana.
+In 2025, Representative Zooey Zephyr introduced a resolution to repeal the constitutional ban.
+If approved, the measure would be placed on the ballot for approval by voters.
+The measure was heard in committee in February and March 2025, but was tabled on March 23.